Yikun/hub-mirror-action/README_en.md

 - `force_update` (optional) Force to update the destination repo, use '-f' flag do 'git push'
 - `timeout` (optional) Default is '30m', set the timeout for every git command, like '600'=>600s, '30m'=>30 mins, '1h'=>1 hours
 - `mappings` (optional) Default is empty, the source repos mappings, such as 'A=>B, C=>CC', source repo name would be mapped follow the rule: A to B, C to CC.
 Mapping is not transitive.
+- `dst_private` (optional) Default is false.
+After configuration, if the gitee repository does not exist, create a public repository, otherwise create a private repository

 ## Scenarios